rabbit-ear/rabbit-ear-app/readme.md

 - edge draw 1: weak snap points, allowed to not snap
 - edge draw 2: strong snap to ruler lines

 ruler lines

 - needs to include rays

+need a better list of visualization things:

+ruler lines (line type), and rays (ray type)

+---

+decoration lines

+ruler lines (and rays), and previews of ruler lines (and rays) previews of new segments the selected parts of the graph (vertices, edges, faces)

 ### tools